Board of Directors

 MARTHA COPITHORNE - Secretary (2009)

-After graduating from Pierce Law, Martha practiced law with her husband in Laconia, NH, with a primary focus on family law.
+After graduating from Pierce Law (now UNH School of Law), Martha practiced law in Laconia, NH, with a primary focus on family law.
 She became a marital master in 1991, a full time judicial position in NH, and retired in 2006.
-In addition to serving on the Board of SHI, she serves on the board of Genesis Behavioral Health and is treasurer of the Dan Hole Pond Watershed Trust.
-She is active in the UU Fellowship in Plymouth, NH, and in the Circle Program as a mentor for young girls.
+She has served on the board of Genesis Behavioral Health and is treasurer of the Dan Hole Pond Watershed Trust.
 She first began supporting SHI after hearing Flo Reed speak at a local UU church.
-She went to Honduras in 2004 with SHI.
+She went to Honduras in 2004 with SHI, and was elected to the board in 2009.
 Reducing rural poverty, empowering people, building community, and saving the rainforest make SHI a real win-win program that she is delighted to actively support.
+Presently she is secretary of the SHI board and chair of the Capacity Building Committee.

 BETSY AGLE - Member (2008)